btcsuite/btcwallet/rpc/documentation/serverchanges.md

 - The gRPC `protoc` plugin for Go

-  This plugin is written in Go and can be installed using `go get`:
+  This plugin is written in Go.
+It is important to install the plugin from the dcrwallet `vendor` repo to avoid incompatibilities between generated code and the vendored copy of gRPC:

   ```
+  cd vendor/github.com/golang/protobuf/protoc-gen-go
-  go get github.com/golang/protobuf/protoc-gen-go
+  go install
   ```

 - Knowledge of Protocol Buffers version 3 (proto3)